Sunday's Daytona road course Cup race: Start time, weather - NBC Sports

 START: Actor Kevin James will give the command to start engines at 3:08 p.m.
 The green flag is scheduled to wave at 3:20 p.m.

 PRERACE: Garage opens at 8 a.m.
 Drivers report to their cars at 2:40 p.m.
 Driver introductions are at 2:45 p.m.
-The invocation will be given at 3 p.m.
+The invocation will be given by chaplain Juleun Johnson of AdventHealth at 3 p.m.
 The national anthem will be performed by CeCe Winans at 3:01 p.m.

 DISTANCE: The race is 70 laps (252.7 miles) on the 3.61-mile course.